MeltanoLabs/target-postgres/README.md

 Built with the [Meltano SDK](https://sdk.meltano.com) for Singer Taps and Targets.
 This target is in **development**, it probably doesn't work yet, stick with https://hub.meltano.com/loaders/target-postgres .
 Generally the goal here is to create a generalized target enough so that the SDK can automate >80% of testing for new targets, and potentially so taps can test very easily with a real local target.

+# Limitations
+1. Target does not working with Empty key properties.
+See https://github.com/MeltanoLabs/target-postgres/issues/54

 ## Capabilities

 * `about`